nystudio107/instantanalytics/README.md

 * [Improved] Changed the PageView Tracking URL and Event Tracking URL format so that they can be included in RSS feeds directly
 * [Improved] We do a better job checking to see if the Commerce and SEOmatic plugins are installed
 * [Added] If SEOmatic is installed, we automatically do a `setAffiliation` for the Analytics object, using the `siteSeoName`
+* [Added] You can now discretely choose which Google Enhanced Ecommerces events are automatically sent
+* [Added] A product's `Category` is by default set to the name of the Product Type
 * [Improved] Updated README.md

 ### 1.1.0 -- 2016.08.26